Horizing/Horizing/README.md

-Hi, there're Horiz and Raincrows
+Hi, there're Horiz and Raincrows.
 It's a pleasure, just take a look.